-Why is Wisdom important?
-The Wisdom Study will evaluate the value of the most common screening program, mammography, using an individualized approach with high level of precision for each woman participant.
+- Why is Wisdom Important?
+The WISDOM Trial will evaluate the value of the most common screening program, mammography, using an individualized approach with high level of precision for each woman participant.
 It is expected to change the health care paradigm for cancer control and prevention.

 - Arash Naeim, M.D., Ph.D.

-- Dr. Naeim is the Chief Medical Officer for Clinical Research, Assistant Vice Chancellor for Research, and Associate Director of the Clinical Translational Science Institute at UCLA.
-He is Director of Informatics for the Jonsson Comprehensive Cancer Center, Director of Geriatric-Oncology for the Divisions of Geriatric Medicine and Hematology-Oncology.
+- Dr. Naeim is the Chief Medical Officer for Clinical Research, Assistant Vice Chancellor for Research, and Associate Director of the Clinical Translational Science Institute.
+He is Director of Informatics for the Jonsson Comprehensive Cancer Center, Director of Geriatric-Oncology for the Division(s) of Geriatric Medicine and Hematology-Oncology.
 He has clinical training in both Geriatrics and Hematology-Oncology, as well as being boarded in Clinical Informatics and a certified Epic Physician Builder.
 His primary research focus is on older cancer patients, the role of mobile technology, outcomes research, cost-effectiveness analysis, modeling of health and frailty, and clinical trial design.
-Dr. Naeim is the site principal investigator for the Athena Breast Network, and is leading the Wisdom Study in its approach to breast cancer screening for older patients who may be frail or pre-frail, as well leading the patient-centered outcomes analysis for the trial.
+Dr. Naeim is the site PI for the Athena Breast Network, and is leading the Wisdom Trial in its approach to breast cancer screening for older patients who may be frail or pre-frail, as well leading the patient-centered outcomes analysis for the trial.

-Why is Wisdom important?
-The Wisdom Study serves as one of the first use cases for big data, precision medicine, and personalized care.
+- Why is Wisdom Important?
+The Wisdom Trial serves as one of the first use cases for big data, precision medicine, and personalized care.